 Guidelines for Showing Shetland Ponies

-Tack/Equipment : Colts and stallions of two years old or over must be shown bitted.
-Younger animals and older females may be shown in a suitable leather headcollar.
-For in-hand showing, only plain English-style jointed or straight bar snaffles are permitted.
+Tack/Equipment : colts/stallions of two years old or over must be shown bitted.
+Younger animals and older females may be shown in a suitable headcollar.
+For In-Hand showing, only plain, English-style jointed or straight bar snaffles are permitted.
 Chifneys or other similar bits are not acceptable.
-For ridden classes suitable bridles must be used.
-In lead rein classes ponies must be shown in a suitable snaffle bridle with the reins going directly from the bit to the riders hands.
+For ridden classes, suitable bridles must be used.
+In the interests of safety, handlers aged 14 yrs. or under must wear a hard hat when exhibiting in In-hand classes.
+Hard hats, conforming to current BS standards must be worn, and correctly secured, by all ages of exhibitors in ridden classes.
+In lead rein classes, ponies must be shown in a suitable snaffle bridle with the reins going directly from the bit to the rider’s hands.
 The lead rein must be attached to the nose band only.

 Registration/Eligibility : in Affiliated Shows – “stallion” classes aged four years or over are open to all entire males.
 There is NO requirement to hold a Licence of any sort.
 Three year old fillies with foals at foot may not be shown.
 Foals must be a minimum of three weeks old on the day of the Show.
 Colts and stallions are not permitted in Young Handlers classes.
 Children aged under 14 yrs. may not show colts (excluding foals) or entire males in In-hand classes.
 Children aged under 11 yrs. may not show entire males in ridden classes.
 Please ensure your pony is correctly registered in your name.